 More of this: Copy systems explained(your capital is at risk)

 As you noticed in my tips above, conservative is the key word.
 Diving into copy trading is risky enough.
 Don’t add to the risk by copying the wrong trader – an unconservative, high risk trader.
 Trading takes a lot of patience and no one should expect earning a wad of cash on just a single trade.
 Greed, my friend, destroys a trader.

 So if you notice a trader who’s taking on risky moves as described above, do not copy, by all means.
 I’ve previously written about the pros and cons of copy trading, check it out!

 Since online trading is high risk, it may be best not invest all your money in here.
 Diversify instead by investing on other financial products as well.
 But I think trying this and learning from your experience won’t hurt.
 And boy, this may even possibly be a new source of passive income for you.

 Test the waters, invest a small account that can’t hurt if lost, and reap the benefits of learning and possible surplus on your account. :)

 Have you already experienced the benefits of copy trading?
 Feel free to comment, share your tips, or ask a question.
 Please also like me on Facebook and Twitter!
 Thank you!

 *Above is the sole opinion of the author and should not be taken as a formal advice.
 This will now be based on you, the decision-maker to determine if investing in this type will be in your best interest.
+All trading involves risk.
+Only risk capital you’re prepared to lose.
+Past performance is not an indication of future results.
+This content is for educational purposes only and is not investment advice.
 Visit eToro for more information on social/copy trading.